totalspectrum/spin2cpp/doc/basic.md

 ```
 will print 2, 4, 6, and 8 on separate lines.

+### STR$

+Convert a number to a string.
+The input is a floating point number (integers will automatically be converted to `single`) and the output is a string representing the number.
+Unlike the format used for regular `print`, `str$` tries to avoid trailing zeros, so the output is somewhat more compact than `print`.

 ### SUB

 Defines a new subroutine.
 This is like a `function` but with no return value.
 Subroutines have a fixed number and type of arguments, but the last arguments may be given default values with an initializer.
 For example: